brennerdcosta/The_Baldman/README.md

 # Rhapsodizer of Rationality
-Engineer who maintains a fair balance between Software Engineering and Hardware Engineering.
+An Engineer who maintains a fair balance between Software Engineering and Hardware Engineering.

+Currently working in the field of AI and Machine Learning.